Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Fine fine, killjoy.
 Needs t’be career advancement, too."

 Genshi shook a bit and resumed the conversation.
 "I suppose Clans could recruit from this new Clan’s Brothers.
-They’d need an officer corps of their own but…for safety we need to keep this new Clan firmly under everyone’s control.
+They’d need an officer corps of their own but... for safety we need to keep this new Clan firmly under everyone’s control.
 That’s especially true since Stoneback will be dominating the leadership."

 "Yup.
 We’re the only Clan who’ve ever had Warfathers or Generals, and we’re the only Clan that still studies these kinds of formations.
 Maybe each Corps is led by the appropriate Clan?"

 "Yes, but we’re getting into the details.
 Do we agree it’s possible?"

 "Yeah.
 But, uh, okay.
 So I learned a phrase from the Humans.
 ‘Sanity check.’
-It’s basically…does this all sound like a good idea to you, Genshi?"
+It’s basically... does this all sound like a good idea to you, Genshi?"

 "Good how?
 Good-necessary, or good-ethical?"

 "Yeah."

 Genshi combed his whiskers thoughtfully.
-"The *necessary* part, I think, is not in dispute…"
+"The *necessary* part, I think, is not in dispute..."

 "I didn’t think so.
 I’d pretty much thought we’d need t’do this, I just didn’t know how ta’ start, or if you’d agree."

-"As for the ethics…who would we harm?
+"As for the ethics... who would we harm?
 We might upset the status quo of power among the Clans but a status quo is neither inherently good nor inherently evil.
 Sometimes, instability is necessary."

 "Yeah."
 Daar flomped around on the couch a bit, then sat up and invited Genshi to sit.
 Genshi politely declined for the moment.